CraftAcademyLabs/ca_course/bmi_calculator_react_component_testing.md

 )})
 ```

-As we said in the guide for setting up the accaptance tests for the BMI Calculator application, this is how we test our app with our implementation.
+As we said in the guide for setting up the acceptance tests for the BMI Calculator application, this is how we test our app with our implementation.
 Yours might be a bit different.
 With the examples above you should be able to modifu them for your implmentation.

 Lets go through part of the examples above.
 ```js